INSPIRATION

 Poetry is one of the arts that continues to inspire and stimulate me.
 Poetry is also a feature of many Mindfulness and Compassion based courses.
+I share some of these below.

 I hope you will enjoy them.